iTwin/imodel-native/iModelCore/ECPresentation/README.md

 - The `-s` option means "also build dependencies".
 - The `-c` option means "clean build output".

-It's always recommended to do a clean build after pulling changes, unless you're sure they're not significant and won't affect the result.
+It's always recommended to do a clean build by removing the `{imodel-native}/out` directory after pulling changes, unless you're sure they're not significant and won't affect the result.

 ### Visual Studio projects setup